Frequently Asked Questions (F.A.Q.s)

 This is recognised by the NT Transport Group - two rules, the "6 continuous months on learner licence" rule before booking a VORT, and for the DTAL Program's rule that only 2 subsided (voucher) lessons can be done in a 7-day period were introduced to counteract this trend.

-A common problem for instructors especially those providing DTAL training, is that when a student driver is eligible to book their test or have used up their 12 DTAL vouchers, the student "disappears" without further lessons and suddenly contacts the instructor just before the test expecting to be given a "quick practice lesson" and then to pass their test.
+A common problem for instructors especially those providing DriveSafe training, is that when a student driver is eligible to book their test or have used up their 10 e-vouchers, the student "disappears" without further lessons and suddenly contacts the instructor just before the test expecting to be given a "quick practice lesson" and then to pass their test.

 | Go to Top of Page | Return to Index |

-How do I arrange for my driving test on the DTAL program?
+How do I arrange for my driving test?

-Also, under current NT regulations you may not book your on-road driving test unless you have held your NT learner's licence continuously for at least 6 months.
+Under current NT regulations you may not book your on-road driving test unless you have held your NT learner's licence continuously for at least 6 months, and if you do it through the DriveSafe NT program, you must have been on the program at least 5 months and have completed all competencies and passed the Pre-VORT assessment.

 | Go to Top of Page | Return to Index |